zumasys/docs/site/jbase/jbc/if-(statement)/README.md

 The simplest form of either clause is of the form:

 ```
-IF A THEN CRT A
+IF varA THEN CRT varA
 ```

 or

 ```
-IF A ELSE CRT A
+IF varA ELSE CRT varA
 ```

 However, the **END** keyword may be used to expand the clauses to enclose multiple lines of code as so:

 ```
-IF A THEN
+IF varA THEN
-    A = A * 6
+    varA = varA * 6
-    CRT A
+    CRT varA
 END ELSE
-    A = 76
+    varA = 76
-    CRT A
+    CRT varA
 END
 ```